koenvervloesem/raspberry-pi-home-automation/ERRATA.rst

 *****************************************************

 * page 84: Since the release of Mosquitto 2.0, the ``mosquitto.conf`` configuration file needs a line ``allow_anonymous true`` if you want to allow connections without username and password.
 Moreover, the ``port`` option is now deprecated and should be changed to the ``listener`` option (also on page 86 and 101).
 All this is fixed in the `Mosquitto configuration files in this repository <https://github.com/koenvervloesem/raspberry-pi-home-automation/tree/master/04-MQTT/mosquitto>`_.
+* page 93: MQTT.fx is no longer free.
+An open-source alternative with roughly the same functionality is `mqttk <https://github.com/matesh/mqttk>`_.
+You can install it from PyPI using ``pip3 install mqttk`` and it works on Windows, macOS and Linux.

 ********************
 Chapter 6: Bluetooth